takanuva15/MenuClip/src/test_scenarios.md

 1. Pasting is correct in editors that use Shift+Insert for paste Open up git bash.
 Copy something, and then open up the clip menu and try to paste it into git bash.

+1. No repeated copies
+Copy the same word multiple times.
+There should only be one entry of it at the top of the menu.

 ##### Visual Tests
 1. Menu items only show first 50 characters of clip-to-be-pasted Copy this: